Convergence of magnitude of finite positive definite metric spaces: Main Result

-from similar computation, the proof is complete. \end{proof}
+and the proof is complete by combining the above two results. \end{proof}

-In particular, the above lemma implies that as $\| y_1 -y_1' \|$ approaches zero, the angle between the vector $y_1'-y_1$ and any other vector $y_2'-y_2$ approaches the right angle.
+In particular, the above lemma implies that as $\| y_1 -y_1' \|$ approaches zero, the angle between the vectors $y_1'-y_1$ and $y_2'-y_2$ approaches the right angle.
 This idea lies behind the proof of the following proposition.